metio/terraform-provider-k8s/docs/data-sources/k8gb_absa_oss_gslb_v1beta1_manifest.md

 Required:

-- `paths` (Attributes List) A collection of paths that map requests to backends. (see [below for nested schema](#nestedatt--spec--ingress--rules--http--paths))
+- `paths` (Attributes List) paths is a collection of paths that map requests to backends. (see [below for nested schema](#nestedatt--spec--ingress--rules--http--paths))

 <a id="nestedatt--spec--ingress--rules--http--paths"></a>
 ### Nested Schema for `spec.ingress.rules.http.paths`

 Required:

-- `backend` (Attributes) Backend defines the referenced service endpoint to which the trafficwill be forwarded to. (see [below for nested schema](#nestedatt--spec--ingress--rules--http--paths--backend))
+- `backend` (Attributes) backend defines the referenced service endpoint to which the trafficwill be forwarded to. (see [below for nested schema](#nestedatt--spec--ingress--rules--http--paths--backend))
-- `path_type` (String) PathType determines the interpretation of the Path matching.
+- `path_type` (String) pathType determines the interpretation of the path matching.
 PathType canbe one of the following values:* Exact: Matches the URL path exactly.* Prefix: Matches based on a URL path prefix split by '/'.
 Matching is  done on a path element by element basis.
 A path element refers is the  list of labels in the path split by the '/' separator.
 A request is a  match for path p if every p is an element-wise prefix of p of the  request path.
 Note that if the last element of the path is a substring  of the last element in request path, it is not a match (e.g. /foo/bar  matches /foo/bar/baz, but does not match /foo/barbaz).* ImplementationSpecific: Interpretation of the Path matching is up to  the IngressClass.
 Implementations can treat this as a separate PathType  or treat it identically to Prefix or Exact path types.Implementations are required to support all path types.

 Optional:

-- `path` (String) Path is matched against the path of an incoming request.
+- `path` (String) path is matched against the path of an incoming request.
 Currently it cancontain characters disallowed from the conventional 'path' part of a URLas defined by RFC 3986.
 Paths must begin with a '/' and must be presentwhen using PathType with value 'Exact' or 'Prefix'.

 <a id="nestedatt--spec--ingress--rules--http--paths--backend"></a>
 ### Nested Schema for `spec.ingress.rules.http.paths.backend`

 Optional:

-- `resource` (Attributes) Resource is an ObjectRef to another Kubernetes resource in the namespaceof the Ingress object.
+- `resource` (Attributes) resource is an ObjectRef to another Kubernetes resource in the namespaceof the Ingress object.
 If resource is specified, a service.Name andservice.Port must not be specified.This is a mutually exclusive setting with 'Service'. (see [below for nested schema](#nestedatt--spec--ingress--rules--http--paths--backend--resource))
-- `service` (Attributes) Service references a Service as a Backend.This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--ingress--rules--http--paths--backend--service))
+- `service` (Attributes) service references a service as a backend.This is a mutually exclusive setting with 'Resource'. (see [below for nested schema](#nestedatt--spec--ingress--rules--http--paths--backend--service))

 <a id="nestedatt--spec--ingress--rules--http--paths--backend--resource"></a>
 ### Nested Schema for `spec.ingress.rules.http.paths.backend.resource`